rainsab/coffee-brewing-calculator/README.md

 # Coffee brewing calculator

-Website for fictive cafe created using HTML, Sass, Bootstrap and Nunjucks, based on a template from Figma.
+Web application for making coffee including stopwatch and information getting from API.
+Whole project was created using JavaScript, HTML, Sass, Bootstrap and Nunjucks.

 See in action https://rainsab-cbc.surge.sh/